Graphic Identity + Exhibition Graphics, 2024

 A major through line of this exhibition centered on theatricality and artifice—setting a scene that deconstructs or calls attention to artifice.
 Penn’s existential portrait series is a perfect example of that.
 For this series Penn created a banal, temporary set in which he stuffed his subjects into a corner crevice, challenging them to grapple with physically occupying such an unusual space.
 Their bodies became almost sculptural as his sitters contort and utilize the space in radically different ways.
 In order to rearticulate this gesture typographically, I started to visualize their bodies as letterforms.
 I chose Charlottenburg, a variable width typeface which allows you to manually scale individual letterforms wider, for the title lock-up.

 Typeset in Charlottenburg and ITC Garamond.
+Custom variable width version of Charlottenburg was developed by William Montrose of Kilotype.
 Installation photography by Gary Sexton.
+Project submission on Fonts in Use.